vdbrink/vdbrink.github.io/projects/retrofit_kitchen_appliances.md

 ## Conclusion

-As you can read with just an addition of a few sensors to your current dumb kitchen appliances, you can make them must smarter!
+As you can read, with just a few extra sensors added to your current dumb kitchen appliances, you can make them much smarter!

 ---